What Are Sleep Terrors?

 Frequently Asked Questions

 No. Sleep terror is a benign condition — the child is not conscious and does not suffer during the episode.
-The dramatic appearance is more disturbing for parents than for the child, who will not remember anything in the morning.
-The only real risk is physical (falls, collisions) during the movements of the episode, which should be prevented with environmental safety measures.
+The dramatic appearance is more disturbing for parents than for the child, who will remember nothing in the morning.
+The only real risk is physical (falls, collisions) from movements during the episode, which should be prevented with environmental safety measures.

-No. Trying to wake the child during sleep terror can prolong the episode and cause even greater confusion and agitation.
-The correct approach is: ensure physical safety (remove dangerous objects, prevent falls), stay nearby without trying to actively console them, and wait for the episode to end naturally in 5-20 minutes.
+No. Trying to wake the child during sleep terror can prolong the episode and cause greater confusion and agitation.
+The correct approach: ensure physical safety (remove dangerous objects, prevent falls), stay nearby without actively trying to console them, and wait for the episode to end naturally in 5-20 minutes.

-The specific evidence for acupuncture in pediatric parasomnias is limited.
-As an adjunct, medical acupuncture can be considered with the goal of favoring sleep quality and reducing precipitating factors (anxiety, stress), but it does not replace first-line measures: parental education, sleep hygiene, environmental safety, and, when indicated, scheduled awakening.
-In children, the physician acupuncturist prioritizes needle-free approaches — laser acupuncture, auriculotherapy with seeds, and pediatric tuina; needles can be used in older children who cooperate, with individual assessment.
+Specific evidence for acupuncture in pediatric parasomnias is limited.
+As an adjunct, medical acupuncture can be considered to support sleep quality and reduce precipitating factors (anxiety, stress), but it does not replace first-line measures: parental education, sleep hygiene, environmental safety, and, when indicated, scheduled awakening.
+In children, the physician acupuncturist prioritizes needle-free approaches — laser acupuncture, auriculotherapy with seeds, and pediatric tuina; needles can be used in older, cooperative children after individual assessment.

-Scheduled awakening consists of gently waking the child 15-30 minutes before the usual time of the episode for 4-6 weeks.
+Scheduled awakening means gently waking the child 15-30 minutes before the usual episode time for 4-6 weeks.
 This interrupts the NREM transition pattern that triggers the terror, with a success rate of 80-90%.
-To implement: record the time of the episodes for 1-2 weeks and wake the child 15-30 minutes before that time with a light stimulus.
+To implement: record episode times for 1-2 weeks, then wake the child 15-30 minutes beforehand with a light stimulus.

 In some cases, yes.
 Frontal lobe nocturnal epilepsy can mimic sleep terror with stereotyped motor movements.
-Signs that increase suspicion of epilepsy: very stereotyped rhythmic or tonic movements, very short duration (<2 minutes), multiple episodes in the same night, or onset in adolescence.
-Video recording of the episodes and medical evaluation are fundamental.
+Signs that raise suspicion of epilepsy: highly stereotyped rhythmic or tonic movements, very short duration (<2 minutes), multiple episodes in a single night, or onset in adolescence.
+Video recording of episodes and medical evaluation are essential.

-No. Sleep terror is a developmental parasomnia — it results from the immaturity of the brain circuits of sleep transition, with a strong genetic basis.
+No. Sleep terror is a developmental parasomnia — it results from immaturity of the brain circuits that govern sleep transitions, with a strong genetic basis.
 Stress and sleep deprivation can be precipitants, but they are not the cause.
-The presence of sleep terror does not indicate psychological trauma or psychiatric illness.
+Having sleep terrors does not indicate psychological trauma or psychiatric illness.

-Yes, in the vast majority of cases.
+Yes, in most cases.
 Sleep terror resolves spontaneously with brain maturation, typically before puberty (between 8 and 12 years).
-It does not require specific treatment in most cases — only parental education, sleep hygiene, and safety measures.
+Most cases require no specific treatment — only parental education, sleep hygiene, and safety measures.
 The prognosis is excellent.

-The main preventive measures include: ensuring adequate sleep duration for age (sleep deprivation is the main precipitant), maintaining a regular bedtime, creating a calm pre-sleep routine without screens, identifying and treating precipitating factors (fever, stress, apnea), and reducing fluids before bedtime (a full bladder precipitates).
+The main preventive measures: ensure age-appropriate sleep duration (sleep deprivation is the main precipitant), keep a regular bedtime, build a calm pré-sleep routine without screens, identify and treat precipitating factors (fever, stress, apnea), and reduce fluids before bedtime (a full bladder is a trigger).

-Medication (low-dose clonazepam) is reserved for severe cases with risk of injury during episodes, very high frequency (daily) with significant impact on the family, or episodes that do not respond to scheduled awakening.
-The decision is medical and individual — the vast majority do not need pharmacotherapy.
+Medication (low-dose clonazepam) is reserved for severe cases with risk of injury, very high frequency (daily) with significant family impact, or episodes that do not respond to scheduled awakening.
+The decision is medical and individual — most children do not need pharmacotherapy.

 They are distinct parasomnias, both of deep NREM sleep.
 Sleepwalking presents automatic ambulation without intense agitation — the child walks, may perform automatic activities, and appears "zombie-like".
 Sleep terror has intense autonomic activation (screaming, tachycardia, sweating) without typical ambulation.
 They can coexist in the same child, given the common pathophysiological basis.